Understanding Credit Card Disputes

 Retrieval

-• Representment - The Merchant responds with documentation validating the payment
+• Representment - The merchant responds with documentation validating the payment

-• Inaction - the Merchant fails to respond to the retrieval.
+• Inaction - the merchant fails to respond to the retrieval.
 This can result in escalation to a chargeback

-• Closed and not escalated - The cardholder is satisfied with the documentation provided by the Merchant and will not pursue a chargeback
+• Closed and not escalated - The cardholder is satisfied with the documentation provided by the merchant and will not pursue a chargeback

-• Closed and escalated - The cardholder still does not recognize this payment as valid after reviewing the Merchant’s documentation or because the Merchant failed to respond.
-Therefore, the cardholder escalates the retrieval & pursues a First Chargeback to recover the funds from the Merchant
+• Closed and escalated - The cardholder still does not recognize this payment as valid after reviewing the merchant’s documentation or because the Merchant failed to respond.
+Therefore, the cardholder escalates the retrieval & pursues a First Chargeback to recover the funds from the merchant

 • Visa